edwardodp/chess-engine-framework/README.md

 ```
 ---
 ## How to run
 Firstly you will need to setup your python virtual environment.
 Make sure you are always working in your python virtual environment.
+The DCS machines do not support the python version necessary to run this.

 ### Linux/macOS
 1. Create the virtual environment in the root of this project `python3 -m venv .venv`